eric-sclafani/notes/README.md

 # notes
-This repo contains notes that span different topics, rnaging from algorithms/data strucures to machine learning stuff.
+This repo contains notes that span different topics, ranging from algorithms/data strucures to machine learning stuff.